 Watsonia angusta Ker Gawler is evergreen, growing to 1.2 m and is found in montane marshes and streambanks in fynbos in many areas in the Cape Province to southern KwaZulu-Natal.
 It has scarlet flowers in a usually branched spike and multiplies rapidly.
 It flowers in summer and is suitable for a wet part of a garden.
 The first photo was taken by Cameron McMaster.
 The second photo is from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

-Watsonia borbonica subsp. ardernei (Sander) Goldblatt has stamens that are bent downwards and anthers that lie flat but rise towards the tip.
-The first photo was taken by Alan Horstmann.
-The next two photos were taken in the Overberg by Cameron McMaster after a fire.
+Watsonia borbonica ssp. ardernei (Sander) Goldblatt has stamens that are bent downwards and anthers that lie flat but rise towards the tip.
+The style is arched above the stamens.
+In contrast to the other subspecies, it has a slightly longer upper perianth tube.
+It is endemic to the extreme southwestern part of the Western Cape.
+It is known as the Bugle Lily.
+A white species is commonly grown, but is rare in the wild.
 There is a tall form in cultivation that has white flowers known as 'Ardern's White' that has been growing in Southern California gardens for over 50 years.
+The first photo was taken in Alan Horstmann's yard in 2006.
+The second photo was taken by Alan Horstmann.

 Watsonia confusa Goldblatt grows in damp sites or grassland along the coast and inland in the Eastern Cape Province to KwaZulu-Natal.
 It is large, up to 1.5 meters, and has more or less 30 pink to purple flowers on an unbranched stem.
 The first photo was taken by Cameron McMaster January 2008 at Elands Heights, Maclear.
 The second photo was taken by Rod Saunders.
 The last three were taken January 2010 at Maclear by Mary Sue Ittner.